 Guidance for Safely Reopening Colleges and Universities During COVID-19

-Since the onset of COVID-19, higher education institutions like colleges and universities have grappled with keeping faculty, staff, and students safe from transmission of the disease.
+Since the onset of COVID-19, higher education institutions like colleges and universities have grappled with keeping faculty, staff, and students safe from transmitting the disease.

-Many colleges and universities have introduced remote learning capabilities with all-virtual classes, and some institutions of higher education plan to solely offer distance learning through the 2021 semester.
-However, local governments or individual institutions determine exact restrictions and guidelines, meaning that in-person classes can still take place in some states.
+Many colleges and universities have introduced remote learning capabilities with all-virtual classes, and some institutions of higher education plan to offer distance learning through the 2021 semester solely.
+However, local governments or individual institutions determine exact restrictions and guidelines, meaning that in-person classes can still occur in some states.

 Several key questions must be considered when exploring how to reopen a college or university during COVID-19, including:

 - How can we protect the health and safety of students, faculty, and staff returning to campus?

 - How do we assure faculty, staff, students, and parents that we are doing all we can to prevent the spread of COVID-19?